Whatsapp Icon

 So for cancer patients, everybody is different.
 Everybody is an individual, and everybody has their residence and frequency inside them.
 It would help if you found which one works for you and which one resonates with you.
 No catch-all says this treatment will fix every type of cancer because no person is the same.
 So what I tell cancer patients who asked me this is to find it yourself and use the tools you have, like listening to me.
 Take a piece of what I've given.
 Take a part of what other zen onco people are saying and make your treatment because everybody is an individual.
 There is no catch-all.

 Don't give up and continue trying to find parts of other people's journeys that you can use for your own.
 Get your second opinion.
 Use all the pieces and tools given to you to make your treatment work for you.
 If a cancer patient is cancer-free or has no evidence of disease, they fear recurrence.
 So from a cancer caregiver's perspective, you may look at them and say they are cured.
-A cancer patient’s life is changed forever after going through it.
+A cancer patients life is changed forever after going through it.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance